A general purpose programming language. It is used for:

 t1 UNION t2 -- the inner queries (two tables named 't1' and 't2')

-which takes a predicate and a list and returns a list that contains only values that satisfy the predicateThis constructor represents a where
+;Restrict constructor for our Query data type and handle it in the interpreterfilter which takes a predicate and a list and returns a list that contains only values that satisfy the predicateThis constructor represents a where clause in SQL

 SELECT x as x1, x as x2, y as y -- the select list